brando90/ultimate-utils/README.md

 ## Manual installation [Development of uutils]

-To use uutils first get the code this repo (e.g. fork it on github):
+To use uutils first get the code from this repo (e.g. fork it on github):

 ```
 git clone git@github.com:brando90/ultimate-utils.git